Heimdell/components/README.md

 This package is for dividing your app onto components and algebraically composing them, while not caring about global state or environment or the-type-for-all-errors-combined.

-Global state, environment and errors will be composed for you by provided combinators.
+Global state, environment and errors will be composed for you by the combinators provided.

 # Reason